magalhini/blog/content/a-year-in-photographs/index.md

 ---
 title: "A Year in Photographs"
-description: "And, of course, it never really lasts for long.
-Apart from certain events which absolutely kick me into photojournalism mode, like backpacking through Vietnam or the Wadi Rum, I still find myself…"
+description: "Every year, I find myself saying the same words all over again: “This is the year I’ll shoot more often, and be bolder with my photography!”
+And, of course, it never really lasts for long.
+But 2018 was a good year for photos."
 date: "2019-01-04T03:24:52.640Z"
 categories:
   - Photography
-  - Street Photography
-  - Review
-  - Photos

 published: true
 canonical_link: https://medium.com/@magalhini/a-year-in-photographs-d5e2023d3c